 If you only intend to keep your car a few years and you are unsure, then there are other options which could suit you better.
 You will undoubtedly get benefits during those few years, your car will look great, be easy to clean and stay looking cleaner for longer, and people have reported back to us that when they came to trade their car in they got more for it meaning they easily got their money back.
 Far more people have told us that, they decided they may as well hang onto their car because it still looked so good.
 You will really start to reap the benefits of a ceramic sealant when your car is 4-5 years and older.
 Your car will look newer than it is and you will also have all the benefits mentioned previously.
 We think it is completely worth it especially when spread out over the life of the car.

-We couldn't possibly say.
+We couldn't possibly say which is the longest lasting ceramic coating.
 Many of them guarantee they last for 3, 5, 7 or even 10 years.
 But most of them haven't been on the market that long, so how could they possibly know?

 What we can tell you is that for over 30 years we have been applying acrylic and polymer sealants to cars, and although most of them guaranteed a life of 3-5 years, they actually lasted much longer with a reasonable amount of care.
 The good ceramic sealants are far harder and we have every confidence that they will last much longer than advertised.